 - Mr. X has already paid off a car loan.
 So he knows how to handle EMI payments.
 This Information will help Institutions to understand that Mr. X is not a beginner who is applying for a loan for the first time.
 So Mr. X knows how to pay off EMIs.

 - The Bank Statement is a crucial Financial Information.
 It shows that Mr. X has maintained $50,000 on average.
-This is very helpful as it shows that Mr. X can pay off EMI from savings also in case there is cash crunch in any particular month
+It is very helpful as it shows that Mr. X can pay off EMI from savings also in case there is a cash crunch in any particular month.

 Sources of Financial Information